 - a.
 This Agreement is entered into under the provisions of Title 5 Chapter 71 of United States Code (USC) as amended, hereinafter referred to as "Statute", between The Adjutant General of Arizona (TAG), hereinafter referred to as the "Employer" or "Agency", and Association of Civilian Technicians (ACT) Army Chapter 61, hereinafter referred to as "Labor Organization" or "Organization". - b.
 Whenever language in this Agreement refers to specific duties or responsibilities of specific Employees or officials of the Employer, it is intended only to provide a guide as to how a situation may be handled.
-It is agreed that the Employer retains the sole discretion to assign work and to determine who and when they will perform the function discussed. - Unless otherwise specified herein, the term days means workdays in accordance with the published Arizona National Guard work schedules. - d.
-Unless otherwise specified, it is agreed that for the purpose of this Agreement, references to "Employee" includes both Title 32 and Title 5 Employees. - e.
+It is agreed that the Employer retains the sole discretion to assign work and to determine who and when they will perform the function discussed. - c.
+For the terms of this contract and attachments, the term 'Business Days' will mean Monday through Friday, not counting federal holidays, or non-scheduled duty days.
+When specified in this agreement the term 'Calendar days' refers to every day on the calendar. - d.
+Unless otherwise specified, it is agreed that for the purpose of this Agreement, references to "Employee" includes Title 32 Dual Status Technicians and Title 5 Employees, to include all tenures (permanent, conditional, indefinite, and temporary technicians over 175 calendar days). - e.
 It is agreed that for the purpose of this Agreement, reference to "Employee" is intended to be gender nonspecific, unless otherwise specifically addressed herein. - f.
 It is agreed that for the purpose of this Collective Bargaining Agreement (CBA), reference to the word "Management Official" is intended to mean any supervisory position, unless otherwise clarified.